locomotivemtl/astro-boilerplate/README.md

 - [Tailwind CSS] for a sane and scalable CSS architecture.
 - [Locomotive Scroll] for smooth scrolling with parallax effects.
 - [Swup] for versatile and extensible page transition.
+- [Nanostores] as state manager.
 - [Prettier] for a formatted and easy to maintain codebase.
-- [Nanostores] as state manager.
+- [ESLint] for code quality, bug prevention, and consistent standards.

 ## Getting started